Game Boy Advance Architecture

 The internal design of the Game Boy Advance is quite impressive for a portable console that runs on two AA batteries.

-This console will carry on using Nintendo’s signature GPU.
+This console will carry on using Nintendo’s signature sprite engine.
 Additionally, it will introduce a relatively new CPU from a British company that will surge in popularity in the years to come.

 CPU

-Most of the components are combined into a single package called CPU AGB.
-This package contains two completely different CPUs:
+Most of the building blocks of this console are combined into a single package called CPU AGB.
+This contains two entirely different CPUs:

 Note that both CPUs will never run at the same time or do any fancy co-processing.
 The only reason for including the very old Sharp is for backwards compatibility.